 The present building is the third on the site, consecrated in 1846 and designed by British-born architect Richard Upjohn in the 19th century Gothic Revival style.
 The first church was lost in New York’s Great Fire of 1776 and the second was demolished in 1839, at Upjohn’s suggestion, after heavy snowfall revealed structural problems.
 The current building is a registered National Historic Landmark.

-Due to an interior rejuvenation project which began in May 2018 and will be completed in early 2020, the nave, or main sanctuary, of Trinity Church is closed to visitors, except during Holy Eucharist at 9:00am and 11:15am on Sundays.
-The Chapel of All Saints remains open daily for services and prayer.
+Due to an interior rejuvenation project which began in May 2018 and will be completed in early 2020, some areas of Trinity Church will be inaccessible to visitors.
+The nave, or main part of the church, is now open daily for services and prayer.
 Trinity’s churchyard is also open to visitors who wish to see the gravesite of Alexander Hamilton and other historical memorials and monuments, or enjoy a moment of quiet in the midst of busy Lower Manhattan.